Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 1.5

 While the Frenzy was once a good option, nerfs and a price increase have made it lose its spark.
-It can still dish out decent damage thanks to its high fire rate but you still have to land most of your shots to secure kills.
+It can still dish out decent damage at very short ranges, thanks to its high fire rate.
+But you still have to land most of your shots to secure kills.
 Meanwhile, a Sheriff only needs one headshot to knock you into the next round.
+At best, Frenzy is decent at holding tight corners when you have no other options.

 • Cost: 1600 credits